MarcoFele98/rcpp_stochastic_dynamics/README.md

 ![rps](https://github.com/MarcoFele98/rcpp_stochastic_dynamics/assets/122376407/eeb13548-6d58-40bc-be4b-0a61f5d6e90b)

 ## Lotka-volterra predator-prey
 The microscopic reactions are prey (X) clonal reproduction X ⟶ 2X, prey death by predator (Y) X + Y ⟶ Y, predator reproduction by eating prey X + Y ⟶ 2Y, and predator death Y ⟶ $\varnothing$.
 The oscillations are neutrally stable, meaning the system has infinte attraction cycles instead of just one.
 This is caused by eigenvalues hanging out at the boundary between stability and instability.
-I think that this means that in a stochastic system the oscillation cycle will randomly drift, increasing the probability that predators or preys will eventually go extinct.
+I think that this means that in a stochastic system the oscillation cycle will randomly drift in magnitude, increasing the probability that predators or preys will eventually go extinct.
 ![predator_prey](https://github.com/MarcoFele98/rcpp_stochastic_dynamics/assets/122376407/921df9de-b5a4-4315-bb02-e787eeddfa8a)

 ## Second order interactions collective decision-making model